dwiepert/summer25/README.md

 * don't pool over Padding tokens!!!!!!! in any pooling!!! how do we ensure that? what does that mean.

 ## ACTIVE DEBUGGING/TASKS
+* update splits
+* test custom collate
 * TEST SUITE - ALL ASSERTIONS!
-    * test google cloud things????? mark to run only sometimes, check out pytest slow as well to skip some stupp
     * ~~split~~
     * ~~hugging face models~~ (load smallest of each type and clear cache afterwards)
     * ~~classifier~~
     * ~~base model~~
     * ~~base dataset~~
     * ~~io/transforms - Non-GCS~~
-    * io/transforms - GCS
+    * io/transforms - GCS test google cloud things????? mark to run only sometimes
     * ~~wav dataset~~
     * ~~HF extractor~~ (load all options? load smallest of each type and clear cache afterwards)
     * ~~freeze~~